 Copper Plating

 Copper plating serves dual purposes — as a functional undercoat that improves adhesion and smoothness for subsequent platings, and as a standalone coating where electrical conductivity, heat conduction, or a warm decorative appearance is required.
-We offer acid copper for levelling and alkaline copper for adhesion on difficult substrates.
+We offer alkaline copper for adhesion on difficult substrates, barrel copper for high-volume small parts, and bath (rack) copper for precision and decorative applications.

 Coating Thickness